Exciton-spin interactions in antiferromagnetic charge-transfer insulators: Summary and Discussion

 We remark on differences from the early studies of the spin-correlated excitations of the $d$-electron multiplets~\cite{sell1968,greene1965,sell1967,elliott1968,freeman1968,parkinson1968,tonegawa1969,fujiwara1972}.
 The optical $d$ multiplet excitations investigated in the previous works for the manganese compounds involve the change of the spin quantum number within the single site~\cite{tanabe1967}, and the magnitude of the magnetic interactions around the excited object is the same order or less than the interaction $J$ of the host~\cite{parkinson1968,tonegawa1969}.
 In contrast, the optical $d$-$p$ excitation considered in our theory for the CT insulator does not lead to the change of the spin quantum number within the single cluster.
 Moreover, the spin-exchange coupling $J'$ around the excited CT cluster is strongly enhanced from $J$ of the host.
 Hence, our theory taking into account the characteristics of the CT insulators suggests an alternative pathway to the creation of magnetic sidebands.

-Our work is based on a simplified model that idealizes a material as a collection of structurally and electronically well-defined clusters weakly coupled one to another, and our analysis relies on strongly correlated CT limit and restricts attention to the case where the relevant transition metal states are $d^9$ and $d^{10}$ (one hole in ligand or filled $d$-shell).
+Our paper is based on a simplified model that idealizes a material as a collection of structurally and electronically well-defined clusters weakly coupled one to another, and our analysis relies on strongly correlated CT limit and restricts attention to the case where the relevant transition metal states are $d^9$ and $d^{10}$ (one hole in ligand or filled $d$-shell).
 An important problem for future research is to extend the analysis to other valences (and thus richer level structure) and to other geometries.
 However, in its present form, our theory may be applicable to magnets in the double perovskite structure.
-Actually, a similar lattice structure to Fig.~\ref{fig1}(a) is hosted in the double perovskite magnet denoted by A$_2$BB$'$X$_6$ when B or B$'$ ion is non-magnetic, e.g., Sr$_2$CuTeO$_6$~\cite{babkevich2016,mustonen2018}.
-Our basic idea is also applicable to materials involving spatially separated second or third nearest-neighboring magnetic clusters when the nearest-neighboring ligand $p$ molecular orbitals are orthogonal as in the edge-shared cuprates~\cite{mizokawa1994}.
-The vdW magnet NiPS$_3$ has the edge-shared octahedral structure, where the antiferromagnetic spin-exchange interaction between the nearest-neighboring clusters is very weak because the $p_x$ and $p_y$ orbitals in the shared ligand site are nearly orthogonal~\cite{autieri2022}.
-Instead, the $d$-$p$-$p$-$d$ network between the third-nearest-neighbors gives the largest spin exchange in NiPS$_3$~\cite{lanon2018,autieri2022,scheie2023}, implying that the interactions between two separated third-nearest-neighboring clusters are the most effective.
-Our theory shows a magnetic sideband structure near the excitonic peak as observed in NiPS$_3$~\cite{kang2020,dirnberger2022}.
-However, if we discuss the spin-correlated exciton in NiPS$_3$ precisely, we may need to upgrade the model because NiPS$_3$ is the $d^8$, i.e., two-orbital ($d_{x^2-y^2}$ and $d_{3z^2-r^2}$), system and the ligand $p$ molecular orbitals should be defined in the octahedral coordination including the $p_z$ orbitals.
+Actually, a similar lattice structure to Fig.~\ref{fig1}(a) is hosted in the double perovskite magnet denoted by A$_2$BB$'$X$_6$ when the B or B$'$ ion is non-magnetic, e.g., Sr$_2$CuTeO$_6$~\cite{babkevich2016,mustonen2018}.